Using Infrared Thermal Imaging for Home Inspections

 The answer is training and certification.
 Any licensed Home Inspector using infrared thermography should be a Certified Level 1 Thermographer.
 So any home inspector using an infrared camera should be able to produce their certification document to you.
 Here’s a brief summary of what the certification process involves.

-- The American Society for Non Destructive Testing (ASNT) and the International Organization for Standardization (ISO) recommend that the required classroom instruction for a level 1 Thermographer is 32 hours and the student must pass a written examination.
+- The American Society for Non-Destructive Testing (ASNT) and the International Organization for Standardization (ISO) recommends that the required classroom instruction for a level 1 Thermographer is 32 hours and the student must pass a written examination.

 - The spirit of the ASNT and ISO also recommends that a certified thermographer should be one who regularly uses it in the field (a thermographer in practice).